Azure/azure-powershell/src/StackHCI/StackHCIVm.Autorest/docs/Get-AzStackHCIVmVirtualHardDisk.md

 ```

 ### -ResourceId
-The ARM ID of the logical network.
+The ARM ID of the virtual hard disk.

 ```yaml
 Type: System.String